As a savvy internet user, you might think no one clicks on Facebook ads.

 Getting a click is only the beginning.
 You still need the visitor to convert.

 Make sure to send him to a targeted, high-converting landing page.
-You know his age, gender, and interests, so show him a page that will solve his problems.
+You know their age, gender, and interests, so show them a page that will solve their problems.

 Facebook no longer offers conversion tracking.
-Facebook Insights are great for data within Facebook but can’t provide information on users who have left the site.
+Facebook’s Ads Manager is great for data within Facebook but can’t provide information on users who have left the site.

 As mentioned above, make sure to separate campaigns by interest groups so that you can see how each one performs.